maheshvankayala/CrimePatrol/README.md

     VALUE: Looking with the criminal data we can improve police protection at required spots, times in cities.

 ###7.
 Big data Questions
-    In what District most crimes took place?- Karunakar Reddy Katasani What type of crime took place the most? - Naga Sai Meghana Mayaluri At what time the most crimes occured? - Nagateja Seetharama Srinivas Prakash Pakala With what kind of weapon type the crimes took place? - Venkata Naga Mahesh Kumar Vankayala
+    For each district, what is the highest count of crimes that took place?- Karunakar Reddy Katasani For each type of crime, which took place the most? - Naga Sai Meghana Mayaluri For each crime, at what time the most crimes took place? - Nagateja Seetharama Srinivas Prakash Pakala For each crime, which weapon is used most in the crime? - Venkata Naga Mahesh Kumar Vankayala

 ###8.
 Big data Solutions
 ####Crime District(Karunakar Reddy Katasani)